Maladho1711/Maladho1711/README.md

 - 👋 Hi, I’m @Maladho1711
 - 👀 I’m interested in technologie
 - 🌱 I’m currently learning Web and mobile development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web and mobile development
 - 📫 How to reach me maladhob5@gmail.com
 - 😄 Pronouns: Maladho Barry
-- ⚡ Fun fact:
+- ⚡ Fun fact: football

 <!---
 Maladho1711/Maladho1711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.